Hardstylist/srd/dmg/README.md

 # SRD Example DMG Installation

-## SUMMARY | WED 1 JUN 2022 at 1029 EDT
+## SUMMARY | FRI 8 JUL 2022 at 0600 EDT
 - This Repo is __ahead__ of the Apple Repo
 - Built on 21F79 with X86_64 and arm64e
-- The SRD Example DMG's are all Built with XNU-8019.41.5 and options Targeting for iOS 15
+- The SRD Example DMG's are all Built with XNU-8019.41.5 and options Targeting for iOS 16

 Install SRD example DMG from M1 T8101
 ----